Substances of Concern: The Regulatory Shift Redefining Product Compliance

 Get clarity on the emerging EU concept of “substances of concern” (SoCs) and what it means for regulatory compliance across sectors.
-Join our free 1‑hour webinar for a structured overview of the SoC concept, its legal foundations, how it is being implemented across EU legislation, and the key challenges this creates for industry – plus a live Q&A to discuss your questions.
+Access our free webinar recording for a structured overview of the SoC concept, its legal foundations, how it is being implemented across EU legislation, and the key challenges this creates for industry.

 However, despite its increasing relevance, the concept of SoCs remains non-uniform across EU legislation.
 Therefore, it creates legal uncertainty and practical challenges for industry, particularly as supply chains become more interconnected and products increasingly serve multiple uses across sectors.

-This webinar will provide a structured overview of the SoC concept, its legal foundations and its implementation across key EU legislative frameworks.
-It will also highlight the challenges faced by operators and discuss why a proactive, prioritised, and globally aligned approach is essential for navigating this evolving regulatory landscape.
+The recording provides a structured overview of the SoC concept, its legal foundations, its implementation across key EU legislative frameworks and the challenges faced by operators.

 This webinar is intended for professionals across sectors that manufacture, place on the market, supply, or use chemicals, materials, or products subject to EU chemicals and product legislation.
 It will be particularly relevant for professionals working in Regulatory Affairs, Product Stewardship, Compliance, Sustainability, Chemicals Management, Product Safety, as well as those involved in supply‑chain communication, policy work, or regulatory and sustainability strategy.